USC computer scientists and psychologists teamed up to investigate how music affects how you act, feel and think.

-They also found that changing dynamics, rhythm, and timbre, or the introduction of new instruments, brings about the uptick in response.
+They also found that changing dynamics, rhythm, and timbre, or the introduction of new instruments, brings about an uptick in response.
 In other words, contrast is crucial.
 For instance, the gyri activate when there is a change in dynamics, or “loudness.”

-“If a song is loud throughout, there’s not a lot of dynamic variability, and the experience will not be as powerful as if the composer uses a change in loudness,” said Greer, himself a composer who plays sax and keyboard.
+“If a song is loud throughout, there’s not a lot of dynamic variabilities, and the experience will not be as powerful as if the composer uses a change in loudness,” said Greer, himself a composer who plays sax and keyboard.

 “It’s the songwriter’s job to take you on a rollercoaster of emotions in under three minutes, and dynamic variability is one of the ways this is achieved.”

 So, if you’re listening to a whole album of black metal, which is consistently loud, you’re probably not going to see a response.
-But if you’re listening to Nirvana’s Smells Like Teen Spirit, which goes from a quiet verse to loud chorus and back again, it’s a different story.
+But if you’re listening to Nirvana’s Smells Like Teen Spirit, which goes from a quiet verse to a loud chorus and back again, it’s a different story.

 The team also discovered that galvanic skin response–basically, a measure of sweat — increased after the entrance of a new instrument or start of a musical crescendo.